 Step 2.
 Make a list of what’s tying you down.

 Adrian’s list: car payment (kept paying until she sold the car), lease (did not renew), and all of her things, which she ended up giving away

 Adrian’s advice: “Nothing is permanent.
 If you try something and it doesn’t work out, you can always go back or try something new.“

 Packing advice: Adrian carries a 65 + 10 Osprey Pack and a small day pack, both of which she carries on as much as possible.
 Buy things you need overseas, get your collection down to what you really need, not just the things you want.
 It’s a good idea to look at airline restrictions before you travel so you don’t get caught paying exorbitant fees at the airport.

 Give the show some LOVE (please!)

-If you love the show and want to see it succeed, please leave a review in iTunes – click here to leave a review (or to read the awesome review from the farmer) and thanks so much in advance!
+If you love the show and want to see it succeed, please leave a review on iTunes – click here to leave a review (or to read the awesome review from the farmer), and thanks so much in advance!